Lefleur05/SweetToothFight/README.md

 When the player has the tooth, their stats change: they move faster, can only use the sprint, and can only jump three times

+## For play
+You can download a version in [Release](https://github.com/Lefleur05/SweetToothFight/releases/tag/Build).
+Unzip the folder and double-click on the .exe file and enjoy

 ## Controls
 The game is designed for an controller
 A to jump